Skip to main content

 Carlisle

-Beginning services in 1847 and acting as the hub within Cumbria, Carlisle station services trains to the Lake District, Newcastle, and Leeds.
-Built in a neo-tudor style the station was built alongside Crown Street and London Road stations.
+Beginning services in 1847 and acting as the hub within Cumbria, Carlisle station serves trains to the Lake District, Newcastle, and Leeds.
+Built in a neo-Tudor style, the station was built alongside Crown Street and London Road stations.
+This is the best train station if you want to visit Carlisle by train.

 Learn more about Carlisle station